 Mika Kivimaki, a professor at the epidemiology department of University College, London, and her team of researchers studied the working patterns of 85,494 participants from Denmark, Finland, Sweden and the U.K. People in the data are in their middle ages.

-In their study, they learned that unlike people who have balanced their lives and their careers, those who worked for more than 55 hours weekly have 40% more chance of experiencing atrial fibrillation or having an abnormal rhythm of the heartbeat.
+In their study, they learned that unlike people who have balanced their lives and their careers, those who worked for more than 55 hours weekly have 40 percent more chance of experiencing atrial fibrillation or having an abnormal rhythm of the heartbeat.
 People afflicted with atrial fibrillation may feel woozy and out of breath and also suffer from palpitations.

 Of course, at the study’s beginning, no one experienced atrial fibrillation.
 However, when the researchers checked up on the participants after 10 years, they found that 17.6 per 1,000 of those people who worked for 55 hours and higher developed atrial fibrillation.